Israel and the Occupied Palestinian Territory

 NECESSARY ACTION:

 All likely war crimes and crimes against humanity must halt immediately.
 Hamas and other Palestinian armed groups must safely and unconditionally release all individuals taken hostage.
-Israel should immediately lift the siege of Gaza to allow the flow of critical supplies and ensure safe and unimpeded access for the delivery of humanitarian aid.
+All states must cease arms exports to Israel to ensure they are not aiding and abetting atrocities in Gaza, as well as apply other economic and political measures necessary to ensure respect for international law and the implementation of the legally binding UN Security Council (UNSC) Resolution 2728.
+Israel should immediately lift the siege of Gaza.
 A permanent ceasefire must be urgently reached and monitored by an independent, international body.
 All parties should condemn anti-Semitic, anti-Arab and Islamophobic hate speech and leaders must refrain from spreading and engaging in dehumanizing rhetoric and actions.
-States that have suspended funding to UNRWA should urgently restore their financial support.
+States must extend their full support to the UN Relief and Works Agency for Palestine Refugees in the Near East’s vital mandate.

-Israel must immediately implement the ICJ’s provisional measures order and its allies must ensure Israel’s compliance.
+Israel must immediately implement the ICJ’s provisional measures and its allies must ensure Israel’s compliance.
 States parties to the Genocide Convention should support proceedings before the ICJ and refrain from attempts to impede the independent work of the Court or discredit the merits of the dispute.
-The international community should impose accountability measures for all previous and ongoing violations of international law in Israel and the OPT to end the cycle of impunity.
-The International Criminal Court (ICC) should accelerate its investigation into likely war crimes and crimes against humanity under its jurisdiction both before and during the latest hostilities.
+The ICC must be allowed to conduct its mandate with independence and impartiality and all states should cease any impediments, intimidation, retaliation or improper influences against the Court and its officials.
 Israel should ratify the Rome Statute of the ICC and cooperate with all UN-mandated investigative mechanisms.

 GET INVOLVED